Sage-is/WEB-Sage.Education-docs/docs/features/sso.md

 ## Trusted Header

-Sage WebUI is able to delegate authentication to an authenticating reverse proxy that passes in the user's details in HTTP headers.
+Sage.is AI-UI is able to delegate authentication to an authenticating reverse proxy that passes in the user's details in HTTP headers.
 There are several example configurations that are provided in this page.

 :::danger

-Incorrect configuration can allow users to authenticate as any user on your Sage WebUI instance.
+Incorrect configuration can allow users to authenticate as any user on your Sage.is AI-UI instance.
-Make sure to allow only the authenticating proxy access to Sage WebUI, such as setting `HOST=127.0.0.1` to only listen on the loopback interface.
+Make sure to allow only the authenticating proxy access to Sage.is AI-UI, such as setting `HOST=127.0.0.1` to only listen on the loopback interface.

 :::

 ### Generic Configuration

-When the `WEBUI_AUTH_TRUSTED_EMAIL_HEADER` environment variable is set, Sage WebUI will use the value of the header specified as the email address of the user, handling automatic registration and login.
+When the `WEBUI_AUTH_TRUSTED_EMAIL_HEADER` environment variable is set, Sage.is AI-UI will use the value of the header specified as the email address of the user, handling automatic registration and login.

 For example, setting `WEBUI_AUTH_TRUSTED_EMAIL_HEADER=X-User-Email` and passing a HTTP header of `X-User-Email: example@example.com` would authenticate the request with the email `example@example.com`.